 From the age of seven, Lori Wilson knew that she wanted to be a surgeon.
-While other kids were reading Dr. Seuss, Wilson was fascinated by an anatomy book inside of an encyclopedia in her house.
+While other kids were reading Dr. Seuss, Wilson was fascinated by an anatomy section inside an encyclopedia in her house.

 “I remember when I was little, I would watch ‘MASH,’ which was a show about surgeons,” Wilson said.
 “I wanted to be like Hawkeye, who was the guy surgeon who saved people and was good at what he did.”

 When she was in the 10th grade, Wilson was selected to participate in a summer program that focused on cancer research.
 She decided then that she wanted to be a cancer surgeon.

 And today she is Dr. Lori Wilson, division chief of surgical oncology, which focuses on breast cancer, as well as the program director of the general surgery residency at Howard University Hospital, where she completed her residency years ago.

 Like millions of Americans, she is also a cancer patient, struggling to beat the dreaded disease.

 Wilson, 46, wife, mother and medical specialist, and her struggle are now part of a Ken Burns documentary, Cancer: The Emperor of All Maladies, which premieres tonight on public television.
 She allowed cameras to film in surgery as she underwent a double mastectomy.

 Aside from treating hundreds of cancer patients, she also saw both of her parents go through the disease.
 Her father was in the Air Force, and her mother was a stay-at-home mom, said Wilson, who grew up in a middle-class, black neighborhood in southern Virginia.

 Although cancer is not foreign to Wilson, she never completely understood what it was like to be in the patient’s shoes until she was diagnosed with breast cancer in 2013.